lujiefsi/CrashTuner/analysis.md

    * You can use them to locate the crash point postion in source code.
 4. "./output/yarn_executed_SP.txt" stores the dynamic crash points.
    * The format of result is : SuspiciousPoint [className=?, methodName=?, lineNumber=?, calling contex=?, beforeOrAfter=?]
-   * ClassName, methodName and lineNumber give the postion of the crash point in source code.
+   * ClassName, methodName and lineNumber is the postion of the crash point in source code.
    * Calling context is the call stack(depth is 5), we use classsname+methodname to represent one call.
    * if beforeAfter == 0, it represet the crash point is pre-read.
 If beforeAfter == 1, it means the crash point is post-write